Janani-prog/future-whisper-pathways/README.md

 Future Whisper Pathways is an innovative AI life simulation app where users interact with their "future self" to explore the long-term consequences of major life decisions.
 This isn't just another decision-making tool—it's a personalized AI mentor that helps users visualize and plan their optimal life path through intelligent conversations, scenario simulations, and data-driven insights.

-Built with cutting-edge AI technology and developed using [Lovable](https://lovable.dev)'s AI-powered platform, this application represents the future of personalized life coaching and decision support systems.
+Built with cutting-edge AI technology and modern web development practices, this application represents the future of personalized life coaching and decision support systems.

 ## ✨ Key Features